raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial3.md

 ### Data:

-You can find a geopackage for this session [here](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session3/Session3-London.gpkg)
-And the Schools CSV file [here](https://raw.githubusercontent.com/raphaelleroffo/intro-to-gis/main/Session3/schools.csv) (right click anywhere and `Save as...` to save as a csv file in your folder).
+You can find the geopackage for this session [here](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session3/Session3-London.gpkg) and the Schools CSV file [here](https://raw.githubusercontent.com/raphaelleroffo/intro-to-gis/main/Session3/schools.csv) (right click anywhere on the page and `Save as...` to save it as `Schools.csv` in your folder).

 &nbsp;

 ## III.
 Setting up

 **Open the project**